beauremus/pacnet/README.md

 I have implemented a [simple example](example.py) using the [pymata library](https://github.com/MrYsLab/pymata-aio) for Python.
 Be aware that this example is basic and the documentation suggests using a [callback structure](https://gist.github.com/MrYsLab/0b9f125f04f171065af0) to get data.

 This code is run from the computer attached to the Arduino board via USB whether it be a laptop or Raspberry Pi.

+## ACNET interface

+You can use XML-RPC to send messages to ACNET on your own, but I have written a helper library [`acnet.py`](acnet.py) to accomplish common tasks.
+Refer to the code for documentation.